olson-sean-k/nym/README.md

 invariant (literal) prefix is re-interpreted by the platform as a native path, so from-patterns that begin with `..` behave as expected on Unix and Windows.
-For example, the following command intuitively operates in the parent of the current working directory on Windows and Unix platforms.
+For example, the following command intuitively operates in the parent of the current working directory.

 ```shell
 nym find '../src/*.rs'
 ```

-However, `..` is interpreted as a literal and when it follows variant (non-literal) components in a glob it is not re-interpreted by the platform and only matches paths with the literal component `..`.
+However, `..` is interpreted as a literal and when it follows variant (non-literal) components in a glob it is not re-interpreted as a native path by the platform.
+In this case, `..` only matches paths with the literal component `..`.
 This never occurs when traversing directory trees, so **`..` literals following variant patterns like wildcards match nothing and should not be used**.
 For example, the from-pattern `src/**/../*.rs` matches nothing.

 ## To-Patterns